zuozhenggh/learning-library/workshops/python4atp/LabGuide050.md

     ![](images/050/061.png)

-- Choose the private key 'alphakey' file you created earlier and open it.
+- Choose the private key `alphakey` file you created earlier and open it.

     ![](images/050/062.png)